Easy Languages (YouTube)

-Easy Languages is a language learning network that produces street interviews and subtitled conversations to teach more than 40 languages through authentic unscripted speech from local people who speak that language or dialect.
+Easy Languages is a language learning network that produces subtitled street interviews to teach more than 40 languages using unscripted speech from local speakers.

 History

-The project began in 2005 in Münster, Germany, when media educator Janusz Hamerski led a school video workshop and, with participant Cari Schmid, created a video teaching German greetings.
-The video was later uploaded to YouTube shortly after the platform launched, where it quickly gained international attention.

-In 2014, YouTube selected Easy German for its education-focused creator program, prompting Hamerski and Schmid to move to Berlin and expand the project professionally.
-By 2021, the Easy Languages network had grown to include over a dozen channels in various languages, modeled on the same interview-based format.
+The project began in 2005 in Münster, Germany, when media educator Janusz Hamerski led a school video workshop and, with participant Cari Schmid, produced a video teaching German greetings, which was uploaded to YouTube soon after the platform's launch.
+In 2014, YouTube selected Easy German for its creator program, and Hamerski and Schmid moved to Berlin to expand the project.
+By 2021 the network included more than a dozen channels in different languages using the same interview format.

-Format and Global Reach
+Format

-The project has expanded into more than 40 languages, with each channel presenting street interviews featuring subtitles in both the local language and English.
-A franchise system helps new contributors launch channels while maintaining the educational and visual identity of the network.
-Many franchises have their own membership tiers for users to gain access to exclusive content.
+The project has expanded into more than 40 languages, with each channel presenting street interviews subtitled in both the local language and English.
+A franchise system allows new contributors to launch channels while maintaining the network's format.
+Many franchises offer membership tiers granting access to exclusive content.